qbiecom/qbiecom/README.md

 👋 Hi, I’m Matt

-Languages I can program in (some better than others...)
+## Programming Languages:
 - C#
+- Javascript
 - PHP

-Languages I'm learning!
 - Python 🐍

-Thinks I'm interested in
+Some I know better than others, but I love learning and improving on each one!

+## Platforms & Tools:
+- WordPress
+- ServiceNow

+## Interests:
 - Tech 👨‍💻
 - F1 🏎
 - Star Trek 🖖